 detection service for your Moodle server"

-open source windows-based program that explores a collection of
+"an open source windows-based program that explores a collection of

 documents, looking for matching language.

 takes a document you have and checks sentences via "all leading search

 Top 10 Free Plagiarism Detection Tools For Teachers